Roadmap

 Math engine hardening

-- Fractional display mode (
+- Fractional display mode ( instead of )

 - Configurable output precision (3–9 decimal places)